Leandro-Barretoo/magic_calc/README.md

 - open in your desired code editor
 - run `npm start` to start live server

+### Tests

+To get started in tests just follow these simple exapmle steps.

+- Once in the directory run `npm test`

 ## Authors

 👤 **Leandro Barreto**